Oh. My. Goodness. I HATE fungus gnats. And that's from someone who dislikes using the word hate. And I've put it in capitals. Yep. That much.

 And for my overseas plant friends > You can get those on Amazon here instead: Sticky Traps and Mozzie Bits

-In New Zealand, the yellow ones you can easily get from hardware stores and garden centres are called Mini-Stickies by Easy Trap (or for my international plant buddies they're also available here on Amazon).
+In New Zealand, the yellow ones you can easily get from hardware stores, garden centres and from me online are called Mini-Stickies by Easy Trap (or for my international plant buddies they're also available here on Amazon).

 The key here is to make yourself some 'Mozzie Tea' using BTI granules.
 In NZ I use these Mozzie Bits or, if sold out, you can also use Mozzie Dunks but the preparation is different (directions for both coming up).
 If you're overseas, you can also get Mosquito Bits from Amazon.